rulestux/LinuxAdministration/README.md

 ## Contributions

-Feel free to contribute with feedback or suggestions for new challenges!
+Feel free to contribute with feedback or suggestions for new tutorials!